liangzheng816/OfficeDocs-SharePoint/migration/spmt-faqs.md

 **Question**: How can I preserve existing web parts on a destination site in site incremental migration?

-Answer: Under the setting **Migration of web parts and pages**, select **Don’t migrate to skip webpart migration** in incremental migration.
+Answer: Under the setting **Migration of web parts and pages**, select **Don’t migrate to skip web part migration** in incremental migration.
 Learn more: **[SharePoint Migration Tool Settings](/sharepointmigration/spmt-settings#sharepoint)**.

 **Question**: Why do I see deletion entries in the audit log by the system account after completing migration?

 Answer: This behavior is expected during migration.
 When you migrate files to SharePoint in Microsoft 365 using the SharePoint Migration Tool (SPMT), the tool checks if the source files are newer than the destination files.
-If the source files are newer, the system account deletes the destination files and log the deletion in the audit log.
+If the source files are newer, the system account deletes the destination files and logs the deletion in the audit log.
 Deletion entries in the audit log after migration are due to this behavior.

 **Question**: which features does SPMT not support for SharePoint on-premises Server migrations?